 Hey King!
 There are only three types of people who are considered unentitled to wealth namely woman, son and servant.
 Whatever wealth they earn, it is for them only and they remain dependent on it.

-Usurping another’s wealth, having close connections with another’s woman and renunciating an affectionate friend are three types of blemishes that exhausts a man’s life-span, dharma and glory.
+Usurping another’s wealth, having close connections with another’s woman and renunciating an affectionate friend are three types of blemishes that exhaust a man’s life-span, dharma and glory.

 Kāma, krōdha and lōbha are the three doors to hell that destroy the ātma and they should definitely be given up.